mewmew/base/README.md

 gobase
 ======

-To gobase projects implements basic file and text manipulation utilities.
+The gobase projects implements basic file and text manipulation utilities.

 The following tools are covered: